 Are you attaching to a certain description of yourself?
 These can include thoughts like “I am depressed” or “I am sick.”
 Sticking to these thoughts make them rigid and inflexible and therefore, can prevent us from becoming the people we want to be living the lives we want to live.

-The good news is ACT has a solution.
 From the ACT perspective, the way to reduce psychological suffering is to change our relationship to distressing thoughts.
-This can be achieved through a process called Defusion.
+This can be achieved through a process called defusion.
 Through defusion, we learn to create distance between ourselves and our thoughts, which help us see them for what they are: words, images and pictures.
 This is not to say that these distressing thoughts will not enter our mind, rather defusion teaches us that when they do, they do not have to dictate our behavior.
 Through this separation, we can begin observing thoughts as statements that may or may not be true and that can enter as well as exit our minds.

 Harris, Russ.
 ACT Made Simple.
 Oakland, CA: New Harbinger Publications, Inc., 2009.
 Print.